opulo-inc/lumenpnp/doc/content/en/docs/wiring-and-pneumatics/connecting-to-mobo/index.md

   Plugging in all the cables in the machine into the motherboard
 ---

-Take your Index and flip it up onto its back haunches.
+Take your LumenPnP and flip it up onto its back haunches.
 You should see lots of cables loosely attached to the front left leg, all looking for a home.
 We're about to give them one!

 ## Plugging in
 We'll first start by plugging in the Y motors you routed behind the motherboard in an earlier step.
 Plug the cable labeled `Y1` into the left Y motor port on the motherboard, and plug the `Y2` cable into the right.